SevenShepherd/SevenShepherd.github.io/_posts/2023-11-22-assurance.markdown

 If you are unrepentant (Lk 13:3) and you pursue lifestyles of sin (1Jn 3:6-10; Gal 5:19-21) **the only assurance you deserve is no assurance**.
 This is the wake up call that will save your life.
 You should be told to test to see if your faith is genuine (2Cor.13:5), to see if you really are trusting in Christ, because if you were, you'd be repentant, you'd carry your cross daily (Mt 10:38; Lk 9:23), and you'd have the assurance of being foreknown (Mt 22:14).

 > &ldquo;For many are called, but few are chosen.&rdquo; &mdash; Matthew 22:14 ESV

+**Giving someone false assurance is one of the most evil and depraved things you can do.**